nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

 * 3c.
-The given applicant’s current status is `APPLIED` but no interview date and time was given.
+The given applicant's name and corresponding phone number combination for an applicant does not exist.

     * 3c1.
 HMHero shows an error message.

       Use case resumes at step 3.

 * 3d.
-The given applicant’s current status is not `APPLIED` but an interview date and time was given.
+The given applicant’s current status is `APPLIED` but no interview date and time was given.

     * 3d1.
 HMHero shows an error message.

       Use case resumes at step 3.

 * 3e.
+The given applicant’s current status is `SHORTLISTED` but an interview date and time was given.

+    * 3e1.
+HMHero shows an error message.

+      Use case resumes at step 3.

+* 3f.
 The given interview date time is of invalid formatting.

-    * 3e1.
+    * 3f1.
 HMHero shows an error message.

       Use case resumes at step 3.